Chicken Kawarma with Lemon Sauce over Hummus

 Chicken Kawarma with Hummus

-It was a bit of a departure from my normal fare, but I had pretty much everything on hand (ok well, not the pomegrante seeds….), yet had never blended these flavors in this kind of combination.
-No matter how often you cook, and how adept you are in the kitchen, we can all do with a little nudge to shake things up, push outside of the comfort zone.
+It was a bit of a departure from my normal fare, but I had pretty much everything on hand (ok, well, not the pomegranate seeds…), yet I had never blended these flavors in this kind of combination.
+No matter how often you cook and how adept you are in the kitchen, we can all do with a little nudge to shake things up and push outside of our comfort zone.

 Woman spreading hummus onto a plate.

-And while I certainly respect the fact that my kids might not like everything I put in front of them, I was kind of elated and frankly surprised when they inhaled this dinner and asked for more.
+While I certainly respect that my kids might not like everything I put in front of them, I was elated and surprised when they inhaled this dinner and asked for more.

 Spatula scooping Chicken Kawarma onto a plate of Hummus.